 Canned pumpkin can ease symptoms of constipation, diarrhea, and other minor digestive problems that your dog may have.
 Pumpkin is rich in soluble fiber and can ease minor tummy upsets.

-How to use: You can give a teaspoon of 100 percent canned pumpkin for every 10 pounds of body weight.
-This can be given one to two times in a day, either mixed with food or as treats.
+How to use: You can give a teaspoon of 100 percent canned pumpkin for every 10 pounds of

 2. Povidone Iodine (Betadine)